 Pros and Cons of Adaptive Cruise Control

-Traditional cruise control is only viable in light traffic situations; when the driver must make frequent speed adjustments to compensate for traffic, cruise control becomes more of a hassle than a convenience.
+Traditional cruise control is only viable in light traffic situations.
+When the driver must make frequent speed adjustments to compensate for traffic, cruise control becomes more of a hassle than a convenience.
 This is where adaptive cruise control systems really shine: with adaptive cruise control, drivers can take advantage of cruise control even in heavy traffic situations.
-Partial ACC systems can handle speeds down to about 20 mph, and full ACC systems are effective at almost any speed.
 Using such systems also helps the driver focus on the actual driving.